uogbuji/okwu-igbo/dictionary/okwu-e.md

 * var: élúé
 * note: èbùbè is a particular kind of mushroom
-* éló atákàtá ("chewing mushroom" on account of its chewy toughness) seems to be Lentinus squarrosulus, which is also used medicinally for treating mumps, heart diseases, anaemia, infertility in both men and woman, and in healing newborn baby navels.
+* note: éló atákàtá ("chewing mushroom" on account of its chewy toughness) seems to be Lentinus squarrosulus, which is also used medicinally for treating mumps, heart diseases, anaemia, infertility in both men and woman, and in healing newborn baby navels.
   * ref: "Exploring the ethnomycological potential of Lentinus squarrosulus Mont. through GC–MS and chemoinformatics tools" doi: 10.1080/21501203.2019.1707724

 ## énéké